-Earth Day is a day for people to examine how their actions are impacting the environment.
-Hopefully, people will take the challenge to change something in their current routine to help preserve and protect the environment.
+It is important for people to examine how their actions are impacting the environment, possibly going so far as to change something in their current routine to help preserve and protect the environment.
 Things like using less water, eating more plant-based diets and reducing pollution.

 Plastic bags are literally everywhere you look.
 They are floating in the oceans, tangled in trees, stuck in fences and filling landfills.
 Every year, an estimated 100 billion plastic shopping bags are disposed of in the United States, with over 1 trillion consumed worldwide.

 One easy change everyone can make is to stop using single-use plastic bags.
 California and New York have already banned plastic bags statewide.
 Plastic bags are not only harmful to the environment and wildlife, but also affect human health.
 Check out the reasons below on why you should stop using plastic bags.

 1. Plastic bags are made from non-renewable resources and contribute to climate change.

 “The majority of plastic bags are made of polyethylene, a substance that is derived from crude oil refining and natural gas processing.
 Oil and natural gas are non-renewable fossil fuel-based resources and through their extraction and production, they emit greenhouse gases, which contribute to global climate change,” states Greentumble.

 Each plastic bag is typically used for a total of 12 minutes before being disposed.
 However, the plastic bag never completely degrades in natural environments.
 Instead, tiny pieces break off and end up in the soil, oceans, and stomachs of wildlife.